Mozu Ascot

-Mozu Ascot (モズアスコット, foaled 31 March 2014) is an American-bred Japanese-trained Thoroughbred racehorse who won Grade 1 races on turf and dirt.
+Mozu Ascot (モズアスコット, foaled 31 March 2014) is an American-bred Japanese-trained retired Thoroughbred racehorse and active sire who won Grade 1 races on turf and dirt.
 He did not race as a two-year-old in 2016 but in the following year he won four minor races.
 As a four-year-old he won the Yasuda Kinen as well as finishing second in the Hankyu Hai, Yomiuri Milers Cup and Swan Stakes.
 He failed to win in 2019 but returned to winning form when switched to race on dirt in 2020, taking the Negishi Stakes and the February Stakes.
 He was retired from racing at the end of the season.

 Background

 Mozu Ascot is a chestnut with a white star and stripe and three white socks bred in Kentucky by the Summer Wind Farm.
 As a yearling in September 2015 he was put up for auction at the Keeneland Association sale but failed to reach his reserve price of $275,000.
 He was subsequently exported to Japan where he was sent into training with Yoshito Yahagi and carried the yellow and black colours of Capital System Co Ltd.

 He was from the first crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Anapurna, Soul Stirring and Without Parole.
 Mozu Ascot's dam, the Kentucky-bred India, showed high-class racing ability earning over $600,000 and winning six races including the 2006 Cotillion Stakes.
 She was a great-great-granddaughter of the broodmare Golden Trail (foaled 1958) whose other descendants have included Brian's Time and Monarchos.